rokde/laravel-starter-kit/app-modules/notification/README.md

 Users can set their preferred notification delivery method (in-app or email) through the application interface.

+### Managing Notifications via UI

+Users can manage their notifications through the application interface:

+- **View Notifications**: Users can view all their notifications in a list.
+- **Mark as Read/Unread**: Users can mark notifications as read or unread.
+- **Delete Notifications**: Users can delete individual notifications.

 ### Purging Old Notifications

 To purge old notifications from the system, run: